simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

   <p>The GSD (General Station Description) format is a description language used to describe and parameterize hardware settings.
 It is a standard supported by all PROFINET device manufacturers.
 Accordingly, each hardware manufacturer provides the description file.
   <br>
   <p>First, you need to contact the manufacturer of the module you want to use and obtain the GSD file.
 This is then usually inserted into the project.
-    We recommend creating a folder called gsd in the project and inserting the files there centrally.
+    We recommend creating a folder called `gsd` in the project and inserting the files there centrally.
 After that, you need to make the module known in the project so that you can use it.
 This is done with the help of the hardware compiler.
 You call:</p>
   <br>
-  <p><b>apax hwc install-gsd --input <name_of_GsdFile></b></p>
+  <p><b>apax hwc install-gsd --input &lt;name_of_GsdFile&gt;</b></p>
   <br>
   <p>The install-gsd command will generate intermediate files that are required for Hardware Compiler from the GSDML or GSDX files.</p>
   <br>
   <p>These intermediate files will be placed in the GSD installation cache folder.
 If you use Hardware Compiler version 3.1 or later, it is located in the .ax folder of your user folder.
-After this the hardware compiler is ready to use the informations fron the gsdml file by the compile.</p>
+After this, the hardware compiler is ready to use the information from the GSDML file by the compile.</p>
   <br>
   <ol>
-    <li>Additional Informations about GSDML: <a href="https://www.profibus.de/downloads/gsdml-gsdx-specification-for-profinet">GSDML Specification for PROFINET</a></li>
+    <li>Additional information about GSDML: <a href="https://www.profibus.de/downloads/gsdml-gsdx-specification-for-profinet">GSDML Specification for PROFINET</a></li>
-    <li>Additional Informations about the import of GSDML Files: <a href="https://console.simatic-ax.siemens.io/docs/hw/language/gsd-devices-and-modules">GSDML informations on AX Doku</a></li>
+    <li>Additional information about the import of GSDML Files: <a href="https://console.simatic-ax.siemens.io/docs/hw/language/gsd-devices-and-modules">GSDML information on AX Documentation</a></li>
   </ol>
 </div>